 methodology

-Research Design This study employed qualitative non-experimental design, utilizing a causal method. a substantial proportion of quantitative educational research is non-experimental because many important variables of interest are not manipulated.
+Research Design This study employed a qualitative non-experimental design, utilising a causal method.
+A substantial proportion of quantitative educational research is non-experimental because many important variables of interest are not manipulated.
 Because non-experimental research was an important methodology employed by many researchers, it is important to use a classification system of non-experimental methods that is highly descriptive of what we do and also allows us to communicate effectively in an interdisciplinary research environment.
-Causal method research design determines which variable might be causing a certain behavior whether there was a cause and effect relationship between variables, causal research must be undertaken. in order to determine causality, it was important to hold the variable that was assumed to cause the change in the other variable constant and then measure the changes in the other variable (Boruch, 1975).
+Causal method research design determines which variable might be causing a certain behavior whether there was a cause and effect relationship between variables, causal research must be undertaken.
+To determine causality, it was important to hold the variable assumed to cause the change in the other variable constant and then measure the change in the other variable (Boruch, 1975).

-Research Subjects The subjects of this research were all the teachers of seven public elementary schools in Don Marcelino District, Don Marcelino Davao Occidental.
-The research was conducted with 54 teachers from seven public elementary schools. the researcher employed universal sampling by getting the total number of teachers of the participating schools.
-The survey was conducted during the second semester of school year 2024 – 2025.
-The researcher personally administered the research instrument to the respondents to ensure 100 percent retrieval of the questionnaire.
+Research Subjects The subjects of this research were all the teachers of seven public elementary schools in Don Marcelino District, Don Marcelino, Davao Occidental.
+The research was conducted with 54 teachers from seven public elementary schools.
+The researcher employed universal sampling by obtaining the total number of teachers in the participating schools.
+The survey was conducted during the second semester of the –2025.
+The researcher personally administered the research instrument to the respondents to ensure 100% completion of the questionnaire.

 Shown in Table 1 is the distribution of respondents by participating schools.
 It further shows the percentage of the respondents from the total population.
 It revealed that there were 6 respondents or 11 percent from Kibatang Elementary School, Fred Johnson Elementary School, Thomas Johnson Elementary School, and Kimote Elementary School, respectively; 9 respondents or 17 percent from Linadasan Elementary School and Palamid Elementary School, respectively; 12 respondents or 22 percent from Tador and Masaglang Elementary School.
-The total number of respondents of the study was 54 respondents from the three public elementary schools of the Don Marcelino District, Schools Division of Davao Occidental.
+The total number of respondents in the study was 54 from the three public elementary schools of the Don Marcelino District, Schools Division of Davao Occidental.

-list 1.
+List 1.
 Distribution of Respondents